Duisburg Cathedral Mosque

-The Duisburg Cathedral Mosque is the largest mosque in Germany.
-Located in the city of Duisburg in the west of Germany, a building with a silver dome 23 m high and a minaret 34 m high.
-The mosque has a community center and a religious school.
+The Duisburg Cathedral Mosque (DİTİB-Merkez-Moschee) is a mosque, Islamic cultural center, and madrasa, located in Duisburg-Marxloh, North Rhine-Westphalia, Germany.
+Completed in 2008 with capacity for 1,200 worshippers, it was the largest mosque in Germany until the Cologne Central Mosque was completed in 2017 with capacity to accommodate 1,200 worshippers.
+The mosque has a community center and a madrasa.
 The initiator of the mosque in Duisburg was the local Muslim community.
+The mosque's 23 m silver dome and 34 m minaret are unique features of the city skyline.

 History

-Duisburg is one of the cities in the Ruhr region of North Rhine-Westphalia (Germany).
-The main branches of industry are ferrous metallurgy and mechanical engineering.
-A significant part of the population of Duisburg are foreigners.
-According to 2015 census data, approximately 64% of foreigners living in the city were ethnic Turks.
-Most of the Turkish emigrants came to Germany in the 1960s as guest workers, and they performed low-paid and physically hard work that the local Germans did not agree to.
-According to a study on the integration of foreigners into German society conducted by the University of Duisburg-Essen in 2014, Turkish residents of Duisburg are the least integrated into German society.
+Located in the Ruhr region, Duisburg is notable for its ferrous metallurgy and mechanical engineering.
+A significant part of the population of Duisburg are emigrants.
+According to 2015 census data, approximately 64% of emigrants living in Duisburg were ethnic Turks.
+Most of the Turkish emigrants came to Germany in the 1960s as guest workers, and they performed low-paid and physically hard work that the local Germans did not want to do.
+According to a University of Duisburg-Essen 2014 study on the integration of immigrants into German society, Turkish residents of Duisburg were the least integrated into German society.

 After Berlin, Duisburg is home to the second largest Turkish community in Germany.
 The area of Marxloh, where the mosque was built, resembles Turkish cities: signs are in Turkish, the Turkish population prevails.

 Most of the Turkish migrants in Duisburg today are employed in trade.
 They open Turkish restaurants, Turkish cafes and eateries in the city, the so-called Dönerbuden (Dönerbude — doner kebab eatery).

 The construction of a mosque in Duisburg was initiated by Muslim women with the support of Laila Ezmal, the authorized representative of the city magistrate for the integration of migrants.